How Christianity Shaped the World

 The one major historical incident thought to support a war between Christianity and science is the trial of Galileo in 1633.
 However, even in this case, it was not a matter of unthinking dogmatism attempting to stamp out free scientific inquiry.
 Yes, the Catholic church should not have persecuted Galileo for his insistence that the earth orbited the sun, but it should be noted that the scientific consensus of the time favored the church’s geocentric interpretation.17

 In addition, Galileo’s scientific beliefs didn’t get him in trouble with the church so much as his insistence that he could discern exactly how God had created the solar system and that his interpretations of Scripture were more authoritative than the church’s.
-Beyond that, he publicly ridiculed Pope Urban VIII in his book Dialogue concerning the Two Chief World Systems (1632) after obtaining Urban’s permission to publish it, breaking his promise to Urban that it would present the heliocentric view as just one possibility among others.
+Beyond that, he publicly ridiculed Pope Urban VIII in his book Dialogue Concerning the Two Chief World Systems (1632) after obtaining Urban’s permission to publish it, breaking his promise to Urban that it would present the heliocentric view as just one possibility among others.
 Thus, Galileo’s clash with the church resulted primarily from theological, political, and personal conflicts, rather than matters of science.18

 Finally, as David Bentley Hart observes, to overly emphasize Galileo’s case